Economic policy of the Obama administration: Healthcare reform

 This chart illustrates several aspects of the Affordable Care Act, including number of persons covered, cost before and after subsidies, and public opinion.

 Coverage rate, employer market cost trends, budgetary impact, and income inequality aspects of the Affordable Care Act.

 The distributional impact of the Affordable Care Act (ACA or Obamacare) during 2014.
 The ACA raised taxes mainly on the top 1% to fund approximately $600 in benefits on average for the bottom 40% of families.

-President Obama signing the Patient Protection and Affordable Care Act into law.
+President Obama signing the Affordable Care Act into law.

-President Obama followed with the legislation that bears his name ("Obamacare"), the Patient Protection and Affordable Care Act of 2010.
+President Obama followed with the legislation that informally bears his name ("Obamacare"), the Affordable Care Act of 2010.
 It was built on three related concepts: 1) Subsidies for low-income persons to help them purchase health insurance; 2) Guaranteed issue and community rating, meaning persons with pre-existing medical conditions could not be discriminated against; and 3) Coverage requirements, enforced via both individual and employer "mandates" with financial incentives supporting them, to ensure healthy people (with few medical bills) would participate to help keep insurance costs down for all.

 While the law received no Republican Congressional support, it was conceptually similar to the healthcare plan developed by The Heritage Foundation during the late 1980s and Romneycare.
 Healthcare historian Paul Starr said in December 2017, "If you trace the origins of the ideas in the ACA, it was basically a bi-partisan bill passed on strictly partisan lines."

 By creating state-level marketplaces or exchanges, enough people could form pools to obtain cost-effective coverage.
 Furthermore, the law provided federal funding for states that chose to expand their Medicaid programs.
 The vast majority of congressional Democrats voted for the law, while no Republicans in the House or Senate did so.
 Republicans, mainly in the House of Representatives, attempted on as many as 60 occasions to repeal, defund, or delay the law during Obama's tenure, but to no avail.